 In 1973, Gary’s family purchased an out-of-business ice cream shop on the Lowell/East Chelmsford border.
-The shop opened on August 9, 1973 and quickly become known for it’s excellent ice cream in large portions at fair prices.
+The shop opened on August 9, 1973 and quickly become known for its excellent ice cream in large portions at fair prices.
 Gary passed the business on to 3 employees when he retired at the end of the 2020 Season.

 In the late 80’s, Gary went back into radio again – this time filling in for Gene Burns on WRKO’s Dining Around show on Sunday mornings.
 Gary did this for 4 years and continued hosting the show for a time after Gene Burns left Boston.
 In 1993, Gary went to work at New Hampshire’s WNNH, Oldies-99 as production director and mid-day disc jockey (10am – 2pm) playing the hits of the 50’s – 70’s.